GabrielShimanuki/gabrielshimanuki.github.io/index.md

     </li>

     <li>
-    <u><em>Shimanuki, G.</em></u> (2022, October). <strong>Analysis of the Influence of the Safety Zone on the Effectiveness of the Lateral Control Algorithm for Lane Change in Autonomous Vehicles.</strong> 30th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese).
+    <u><em>Shimanuki, G.</em></u> (2022, October). <strong>Analysis of the Influence of the Safety Zone on the Effectiveness of the Lateral Control Algorithm for Lane Change in Autonomous Vehicles.</strong> 30th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese). <a href="/assets/pdf/siicusp/SIICUSP-2022.pdf" class="btn btn--inverse btn--small">Short Paper</a>
     </li>

     <li>
-    <u><em>Shimanuki, G.</em></u> (2021, November). <strong>Analysis of the Influence of the Safety Zone on the Effectiveness of the Lane Crossing Control Algorithm for Autonomous Vehicles.</strong> 29th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese).
+    <u><em>Shimanuki, G.</em></u> (2021, November). <strong>Analysis of the Influence of the Safety Zone on the Effectiveness of the Lane Crossing Control Algorithm for Autonomous Vehicles.</strong> 29th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese). <a href="/assets/pdf/siicusp/SIICUSP-2021.pdf" class="btn btn--inverse btn--small">Short Paper</a>
     </li>

     <li>
-    <u><em>Shimanuki, G.</em></u> (2020, October). <strong>Influence of the Safety Zone on Accident Risk with Autonomous Vehicles.</strong> 28th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese).
+    <u><em>Shimanuki, G.</em></u> (2020, October). <strong>Influence of the Safety Zone on Accident Risk with Autonomous Vehicles.</strong> 28th University of São Paulo's International Symposium of Undergraduate Research (originally presented in Portuguese). <a href="/assets/pdf/siicusp/SIICUSP-2020.pdf" class="btn btn--inverse btn--small">Short Paper</a>
     </li>

   </ul>
 </div>